Returning Members

 The course will examine the following key components:

-*Pursuing DWP complaints when APAs are cancelled without justification, causing the HCE to be misused, creating avoidable rent arrears.
+*Pursue DWP complaints when APAs are cancelled without justification, causing the HCE to be misused, creating avoidable rent arrears.

 Who should attend?

 This course has been designed for staff working in housing & income management teams, welfare rights, money advice & financial inclusion.
-It’s intended to underline the increasing importance of Universal Credit’s “housing costs element”, in relation to your tenants’ ability to meet their rent liability and the organisations ambitions to maximise rental revenue, minimise rent arrears and the associated costs of recovery action.
+It’s intended to underline the increasing importance of Universal Credit’s “housing costs element”, in relation to your tenants’ ability to meet their rent liability and the organisations ambitions to maximise rental revenue, minimise rent arrears and reduce the associated costs of recovery action.
 The trainer will deliver the course using a PP presentation, exercises, and group discussion.

 Bill Irvine

 Bill spent 30 years in local government, holding senior positions in Social Work, Housing & Finance.
 He left as Head of Housing Services (Benefits, Revenues & Advice) at one of the UK’s largest councils.
-In 2008 he set up a new consultancy business “Housing Benefit Advice & Advocacy” offering advice, training, and advocacy to Councils, RSL’s and private landlords throughout the UK.
+In 2010 he set up a new consultancy business “Housing Benefit Advice & Advocacy” offering advice, training, and advocacy to Councils, RSL’s and private landlords throughout the UK.